Skip to content

 "Pashto speakers don't shop online anyway"

-180,000 Pashtuns live in Germany, another 80,000 in Austria and Switzerland.
+An estimated 180,000 Pashtuns live in Germany, with roughly another 80,000 in Austria and Switzerland.
 The 25-40 generation is online and massively underserved.
 Whoever arrives first owns this niche for years.

 Two pitfalls — know them, avoid them